MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 *An interesting option would be to allow the user to switch between prefix sum and a custom datastructure rendering*.
 The custom datastructure rendering is fine if 1) partitions won't be larger than, say, 10,000,000 elements, and 2) WITH MUTUALLY RECURSIVE is not present in the query.
 Maybe both huge partitions and window functions _inside_ WITH MUTUALLY RECURSIVE are rare enough that the default could be the custom datastructure rendering.
 The switching could be realized by a new keyword after the PARTITION BY clause.

+We will probably choose prefix sum for now.
+TODO: add arguments from the Monday office hours here:
+- Moritz had the hashing idea for solving one of the big problems that the prefix sum approach had (ordering within the peer groups).
+- Frank told me that not supporting partially ordered timestamps might be problematic not just for WMR, but there are some other plans to use complex timestamps, e.g., for higher throughput read-write transactions.
+- They told me that writing a custom DD operator is very hard.
+- And a more philosophical argument is that if we implement the more general approach first (prefix sum), then we can gather data on how people really want to use it (whether they want huge partitions that don't fit on 1 machine, whether they want to use it in WMR), and then possibly implement various optimizations (maybe even custom datastructures) for popular cases at some future time.

 ### Implement Prefix Sum in MIR (involving `LetRec`) instead of a large chunk of custom rendering code

 The main plan for implementing Prefix Sum is to implement it directly on DD (and represent it as one node in LIR).
 An alternative would be to implement Prefix Sum on MIR: Prefix Sum's internal joins, reduces, iterations, etc. would be constructed not by directly calling DD functions in the rendering, but by MIR joins, MIR reduces, MIR LetRec, etc. In this case, the window function handling code would mainly operate in the HIR-to-MIR lowering: it would translate HIR's WindowExpr to MirRelationExpr.